 I think its important we critically analyse the faults of both the left and right.
 That in our attack on regressivism we do not swing so far right we begin to embody the same traits we want to fight against.
 What I’m seeing online with people like Laci Green speaking out (with the backlash against her indicative of what I’m speaking about here) is a step in the right direction.

-I certainly haven’t abandoned any of my principles, on the contrary if I didn’t believe in justice and liberty I wouldn’t be writing this article right now.
+I certainly haven’t abandoned any of my principles, on the contrary if I didn’t believe in justice I wouldn’t be writing this article right now.
 But I’ve abandoned the dogma and the echo chamber and I’m doing a lot better without them.
 I’m still slightly left leaning but I would call myself a critical liberal now.

 If the left should take anything from the last election is that what they are doing isn’t working, its time to try something new.